 This horse belongs to friends who kindly let me ride him on a long trail ride through those mountains in the background.
 A Paso Fino horse is a gaited breed, which means a defined inbred leg movement that gives a smoother ride.

 It’s very true, this breed is one of the smoothest riding horses of all.
-It’s like sitting in a chair with no up and down rhythm in the saddle, making a far more relaxing and enjoyable ride.
-If you enjoy horseback riding, be sure to try a gaited horse like this dapple gray Paso.
+It’s like sitting in a chair with no up-and-down rhythm in the saddle, making a far more relaxing and enjoyable ride.
+If you enjoy horseback riding, be sure to try a gaited horse like this dapple gray Paso Fino.